 In 2008, Sri Lanka won the Asia Cup.

-In 2008, the Sri Lankan government officially backed out of the ceasefire agreement.
+In 2008, the government officially backed out of the ceasefire.

-In May 2009, the Sri Lanka Armed Forces defeated the LTTE, ending the 26-year-long civil war.
+In May 2009, the Sri Lanka Armed Forces defeated the LTTE, bringing an end to the 26-year long civil war.

 In 2009, Sri Lanka became the runners-up of the ICC World Twenty20.

-In July 2010, Muttiah Muralitharan achieved a record 800 wickets in a Test Match against India, which Sri Lanka won by 10 Wickets.
+In July 2010, Muttiah Muralitharan achieved the record of 800 wickets in Test Cricket, in a Test Match against India that Sri Lanka won by 10 wickets.

 In 2010, The New York Times placed Sri Lanka at the top of its list of 31 places to visit.

-In 2010, forest cover in Sri Lanka had depleted to 28.7 percent of the country's land area.
+In 2010, forest cover in Sri Lanka had decreased to 28.7 percent of the country's land area.

-Income inequality has dropped in recent years, indicated by a Gini coefficient of 0.36 in 2010.
+Income inequality dropped in recent years, indicated by a Gini coefficient of 0.36 in 2010.

-With the end of the war, the Northern Province reported a record 22.9% GDP growth in 2010.
+With the end of the war, the Northern Province of Sri Lanka reported a record 22.9% GDP growth in 2010.

-As of July 2011, the number of registered political parties in Sri Lanka was 67.
+As of July 2011, there were 67 registered political parties in Sri Lanka.

 In 2011, Sri Lanka became the runners-up of the Cricket World Cup.

-In 2011, the Sri Lankan government announced plans to rename all organizations under its authority that still used the name Ceylon.
+In 2011, the Sri Lankan government announced a plan to rename organizations over which it has authority that still use the name Ceylon.

 In 2012, Sri Lanka became the runners-up of the ICC World Twenty20.

-In 2012, Sri Lanka won the Carrom World Championship title, with the men's team becoming champions and the women's team winning second place.
+In 2012, Sri Lanka won the Carrom World Championship titles.

-In 2012, the UK charity Freedom from Torture reported that it had received 233 referrals of torture survivors from Sri Lanka for clinical treatment or other services.
+In 2012, the UK charity Freedom from Torture reported receiving 233 referrals of torture survivors from Sri Lanka and published "Out of the Silence", documenting evidence of torture continuing after the civil war.

-In May 2013, UN Human Rights Commissioner Navanethem Pillay visited Sri Lanka and stated that democracy had been undermined and the rule of law eroded, citing the military's increasing involvement in civilian life and reports of military land grabbing.
+In May 2013, UN Human Rights Commissioner Navanethem Pillay visited Sri Lanka and reported concerns about undermined democracy, eroded rule of law, military involvement in civilian life, and harassment of those who met with her.

-In 2014, Sri Lanka won the ICC World Twenty20 played in Bangladesh, beating India in the final.
+In 2014, the Sri Lanka national cricket team won the ICC World Twenty20 played in Bangladesh, beating India in the final.

-In 2015, President Mahinda Rajapaksa lost the presidential elections, ending his ten-year presidency.
+President Mahinda Rajapaksa lost the 2015 presidential elections, ending his ten-year presidency.

-In April 2016, The IMF had agreed to provide a US$1.5 billion bailout loan after Sri Lanka provided a set of criteria intended to improve its economy.
+In April 2016, the International Monetary Fund (IMF) agreed to provide Sri Lanka with a US$1.5 billion bailout loan after Sri Lanka met a set of criteria aimed at improving its economy.

 In 2016, Sri Lanka ranked 5th in the World Giving Index.

-In 2016, Sri Lanka won the Carrom World Championship title, with the men's team becoming champions and the women's team winning second place.
+In 2016, Sri Lanka won the Carrom World Championship titles.

-After 2018, the Samagi Jana Balawegaya split from the UNP, and the Sri Lanka Podujana Peramuna split from the UPFA.
+After 2018, two major political parties split from the existing coalitions: The Samagi Jana Balawegaya split from the United National Party (UNP), and the Sri Lanka Podujana Peramuna split from the United People's Freedom Alliance (UPFA).

-In 2018 China agreed to bail out Sri Lanka with a loan of $1.25 billion to deal with foreign debt repayment spikes in 2019 to 2021.
+In 2018, China agreed to bail out Sri Lanka with a loan of $1.25 billion to help manage foreign debt repayment spikes expected between 2019 and 2021.

-In 2018, Sri Lanka won the Carrom World Championship title, with the men's team becoming champions and the women's team winning second place.
+In 2018, Sri Lanka won the Carrom World Championship titles.

-In April 2019, the 2019 Sri Lanka Easter bombings were carried out by the terrorist group National Thowheeth Jama'ath resulting in the death of 261 people, and the subsequent anti terrorist operation by the Sri Lanka Army.
+In April 2019, the Sri Lanka Easter bombings were carried out by the terrorist group National Thowheeth Jama'ath resulting in the death of 261 innocent people, later in April 2019 an anti terrorist operation was carried out against the National Thowheeth Jama'ath by the Sri Lanka Army with the operation being successful and National Thowheeth Jama'ath's insurgency ending.

 In November 2019, Gotabaya Rajapaksa won the presidential election and was sworn in as the new president of Sri Lanka.

-In 2019, Sri Lanka's economic troubles began, leading to a severe economic crisis caused by factors such as increasing foreign debt, government budget deficits, and a food crisis.
+In 2019, economic troubles in Sri Lanka began, leading to a severe economic crisis.

-Since 2019 Sri Lanka's economy started worsening and also fueled the political crisis of 2022.
+The economy of Sri Lanka started worsening since 2019, which contributed to the political crisis of 2022.

-On July 29, 2020, Human Rights Watch said that the Sri Lanka government has targeted lawyers, human rights defenders, and journalists to suppress criticism against the government.
+On 29 July 2020, Human Rights Watch reported that the Sri Lankan government targeted lawyers, human rights defenders, and journalists to suppress criticism.

-On July 8, 2020, the World Health Organization declared that Sri Lanka had successfully eliminated rubella and measles ahead of their 2023 target.
+On 8 July 2020, the World Health Organization (WHO) declared that Sri Lanka had successfully eliminated rubella and measles ahead of their 2023 target.

-In August 2020, the Rajapaksa family's political party, Sri Lanka People's Front (SLPP), obtained a landslide victory and a clear majority in the parliament.
+In August 2020, the Sri Lanka People's Front obtained a landslide victory and a clear majority in the parliamentary elections, with five members of the Rajapaksa family winning seats, and Mahinda Rajapaksa becoming the new prime minister.

-In June 2021, Sri Lanka imposed a nationwide ban on inorganic fertilisers and pesticides, a decision that was welcomed by some but criticized by others who warned of potential agricultural and financial crises.
+In June 2021, Sri Lanka imposed a nationwide ban on inorganic fertilisers and pesticides, a decision that was welcomed by some but criticized by scientists and farmers who warned of potential economic and agricultural collapse.

-In August 2021, a food emergency was declared in Sri Lanka due to the ongoing economic crisis.
+In August 2021, a food emergency was declared in Sri Lanka.

-In November 2021, Sri Lanka abandoned its plan to become the world's first organic farming nation following rising food prices and weeks of protests against the plan.
+In November 2021, Sri Lanka abandoned its plan to become the world's first organic farming nation due to rising food prices and protests against the plan.

-As of June 2022, Muttiah Muralitharan has the highest aggregate wickets in Test Cricket with a record 800 wickets.
+As of June 2022, Muttiah Muralitharan held the highest aggregate of wickets in Test Cricket with a record 800 wickets.

 In June 2022, Prime Minister Ranil Wickremesinghe declared the collapse of the Sri Lankan economy in parliament.